 Transfer Your Company to Wyoming

 Do you own a business in Nevada or Delaware?
 Do you end up paying more fees for one thing or the other?
-Then, maybe it’s the right time to move your business to another state and what’s better than moving to Wyoming?
-You can or file for Continuation (transfer) to move your company to Wyoming for less than what you are being charged this year for your annual renewal fees.
+Then, maybe it’s the right time to move your business to another state and what better state than Wyoming?
+You can file for Continuation (transfer) to move your company to Wyoming for less than what you are being charged this year for your annual renewal fees.
 Currently the Nevada Annual list and Business License renewal fees can range anywhere from $400-$600 depending on your entity type.
-However, the Wyoming state annual renew cost is currently at $45, plus the filing fee if you go through a filing service such as Incparadise.
-If you want to transfer your company from the current state your doing business in to a different state, it’s required to go through the process of changing company domicile, also known as a domestication.
+However, the Wyoming state annual renew cost is currently $45, plus the filing fee if you go through a filing service such as Incparadise.
+If you want to transfer your company from the current state you are doing business in to a different state, you are required to go through the process of changing company domicile, also known as a domestication.

 Note: You can move a company from any state or country to Wyoming.